The Skills And Qualifications Needed For Different Skilled Trades

 HVAC Technician

-HVAC Technician TrainingHVAC technicians install, repair, and maintain heating, ventilation, and air conditioning systems in buildings and homes.
+HVAC technicians install, repair, and maintain heating, ventilation, and air conditioning systems in buildings and homes.
 To become an HVAC technician, one must have a good understanding of math and be able to read blueprints and diagrams.
-HVAC technicians must also have knowledge of building codes and safety regulations.
-They must be physically fit, able to work in confined spaces, and have good problem-solving skills.
-To become a professional HVAC technician, one typically needs to complete an apprenticeship program or obtain a degree in HVAC technology.
+HVAC technicians must also know building codes and safety regulations.
+They must possess strong problem-solving abilities, be physically active, and be able to work in small places.
+One usually needs to finish an apprenticeship program or earn a degree in HVAC technology to become a professional HVAC technician.

 Welding